SystemsApproach/sdn/netvirt.rst

 described in previous chapters.
-It also receives configuration information over a separate channel using the *Open vSwitch Database (OVSDB)* protocol, which is to say, OVSDB effectively serves the same purpose as gNMI/gNOI does for a hardware-based data plane.\ [#]_ Again, the mapping between these building blocks and the components described in earlier chapters is straightforward, the differences in terminology and details largely being attributed to network virtualization evolving as a purpose-built solution.
+It also receives configuration information over a separate channel using the *Open vSwitch Database (OVSDB)* protocol, which is to say, OVSDB effectively serves the same purpose as gNMI/gNOI does for a hardware-based data plane.
+Again, the mapping between these building blocks and the components described in earlier chapters is straightforward, the differences in terminology and details largely being attributed to network virtualization evolving as a purpose-built solution.

-.. [#] Note that OVSDB here refers to an RPC protocol used to access
-       the database, which is called the ``ovsdb-server``.
-OVSDB can refer to either the protocol or the database itself, and we try to keep that clear by providing enough context.
+OVSDB as depicted in the Figure refers to an RPC protocol used to access the database (called ``ovsdb-server``), but in general, OVSDB can refer to either the protocol or the database.
 As a database, OVSDB has a schema, which you can think as OVS's counterpart to the OpenConfig schema described in Section 5.3.
 As a protocol, OVSDB uses a JSON-based message format, analogous to gNMI's use of protobufs.
+It is also worth noting that OVSDB has taken on a life of its own, beyond the role shown in :numref:`Figure %s <fig-ovs-blocks>`, as a general way to represent network forwarding state.
+We'll see an example of this broader role in Section 8.4.

-Performance in the forwarding plane has been achieved via a long series of optimizations described in the Pfaff paper, notably a fast-path in the kernel that uses a flow cache to forward all packets in a flow after the first.
+As for the OVS data plane, performance has been achieved via a long series of optimizations described in the Pfaff paper, notably a fast-path in the kernel that uses a flow cache to forward all packets in a flow after the first.
 The first packet in a flow is passed to the